majorbriggs/python_training/training_docs/gotchas.rst

 Variables as "labels" of objects
 +++++++++++++++++++++++++++++++++++++

-If you have experience from other popular languages, you may expect that in statements like:
+If you have any experience from other popular programming languages, you may expect that in statements like:

 .. code-block:: python